Critical behavior around the fixed points driven by fermion-fermion interactions and disorders in the nodal-line superconductors: Potential phase transitions nearby fixed points

+Since the anisotropy of fermion velocities is one of unique features for the nodal-line superconductors, one can expect the tendencies of instabilities around FP-5 would be closely pertinent to the ratio of $v_{z0}/v_{p0}$.
+The numerical analysis firmly corroborates this point.
 According to the numerical results, we realize that the leading phases are primarily dependent upon the initial anisotropy of fermion velocities and the competition between two angles ($\theta$ and $\theta'$, which specify the momentum directions of nodal-line fermions involved in the fermion-fermion interactions).
 At first, let us consider a weak anisotropy of fermion velocities, for instance $v_{z0}/v_{p0}=0.5$.
 Fig.~\ref{FP-5-vzvp-0.5} with a representative value of $\theta=\pi/3$ shows that the dominant phases around the FP-5 are sensitive to the value of $\theta'$.
 With variation of $\theta'$, the leading phase can either be a single state (SC-III or SC-V) or a mixed state, namely a two-degenerate state SC-(III,V) or three-degenerate sate SC-(II, IV, VI).
-We have checked that these basic results are insusceptible to $\theta'$.
+We have checked that these basic results are insusceptible to $\theta$.
 Consequently, the $\theta'$ dominates the competition with $\theta$ and play a crucial role in determining the leading phases as schematically summarized in Fig.~\ref{sum_FP-5}(a).
-Subsequently, we move to the situation with a strong anisotropy of fermion velocities (such as $v_{z0}/v_{p0}\leq0.1$).
+Next, we move to the situation with a strong anisotropy of fermion velocities (such as $v_{z0}/v_{p0}\leq0.1$).
 In this circumstance, the competition between $\theta$ and $\theta'$ is more intricate and thus renders that the leading phases heavily hinge upon both $\theta$ and $\theta'$ as schematically presented in Fig.~\ref{sum_FP-5}(b).
+In other words, armed with the strong anisotropy of fermion velocities, the directions of the fermionic momenta impose a significant restriction on the selection of dominant phases.
 When $\theta$ is adjacent to $0$ or $\pi$, the three-degenerate state SC-(I, III, V) and SC-III become dominant at a small and big $\theta'$, respectively.
 Besides, the leading phase is the SC-I state around FP-5 for other regions.
+As a result, one can figure out that both the anisotropy of the fermion velocities and the directions of fermion momenta can bring a qualitative impact on the leading state of the phase transition around FP-5.
+In principle, the nontrivial critical behavior would be generally associated with the underlining instability (phase transition) at which the quantum fluctuations are of particular importance.
+In this sense, the existence of a potential phases transition nearby FP-5 is also in well consistent with the distinguished critical behavior around FP-5 compared to that of other FPs presented in Sec.~\ref{Sec_critical_behavior}.